Hongkong Post e-Cert

 4. You will be prompted to choose a transport password which you will be asked for when importing or opening this copy of your e-Cert.
 Click OK,

-5. Select a location (such as your floppy disk) and file name in which to save your e-Cert.
+5. Select a location (such as your e-Cert file USB) and file name in which to save your e-Cert.
 Click Save,

-6. Protect your floppy disk or other media and your transport password in a secure manner.
+6. Protect your e-Cert file USB or other media and your transport password in a secure manner.

 I-2 How do I transfer my digital certificate to a new computer?

-The first step for transferring your e-Cert is to save ("Export") it from the computer's hard drive onto a floppy disk or other transfer medium.
+The first step for transferring your e-Cert is to save ("Export") it from the computer's hard drive onto a e-Cert file USB or other transfer medium.
 When your e-Cert has been successfully exported, you can then import it into the new computer.
-To import your e-Cert into Netscape Navigator :
+To import your e-Cert into Microsoft Edge:

 1. Click on the security icon (the one that looks like a padlock) from the main toolbar,